tommykrueger/ExoPlanetSystems/README.md

 ### Getting Started

-visit [http://exoplanets.tommykrueger.com/app](http://exoplanets.tommykrueger.com/app) to see the app. open [http://exoplanets.tommykrueger.com](http://exoplanets.tommykrueger.com) to see app description.
+Visit [http://exoplanets.tommykrueger.com/app](http://exoplanets.tommykrueger.com/app) to see the app.
+Open [http://exoplanets.tommykrueger.com](http://exoplanets.tommykrueger.com) to see app description.

 ### Usage

 #### Frontend

-1. clone the repository with command: git clone https://github.com/tommykrueger/exoplanets
+1. Clone the repository with command: git clone https://github.com/tommykrueger/exoplanets
-2. open index.html file inside of the root directory in your browser - have fun!
+2. Open index.html file inside of the root directory in your browser - have fun!

 #### Backend